 eGMS Reach is the online grant management system recipients use to conduct all award management activities, including making prior approval and extension requests, submitting reports, and communicating with NEH staff.
-Learn how to access eGMS Reach.
+For more information on how to access eGMS Reach, see Accessing NEH eGMS Reach.